christianmerkwirth/cloudRTools/rstudio-sparklyr/README.md

 # A Spark-ready RStudio Server Docker Image

-This directory contains code and instructions to build a Spark-ready RStudio Server Docker image.
+This directory contains code and instructions to build a [Sparklyr](http://spark.rstudio.com/)-ready RStudio Server Docker image.

 ## Building and running the Docker image locally